-Nursing associates have said they play a valuable role in tackling coronavirus as a survey reveals just 40% of practice nurses would hire them.
+Nursing associates have said they play a valuable role in tackling Covid-19 as a survey reveals just 40% of practice nurses would hire them.

 The annual State of Primary Care report, released this month by Nursing in Practice’s publishers Cogora, found 231 of 577 GP nurses, including ANPs – would consider hiring a nursing associate.
 Thirteen per cent said they would not and 43% did not know.

-A total of 3,610 healthcare professionals responded to the survey, which was carried out during November and December last year – before the coronavirus pandemic
+A total of 3,610 healthcare professionals responded to the survey, containing a question on nursing associates, which was carried out during November and December last year – before the Covid-19 pandemic.

 The nursing associate role – designed to help bridge the gap between health and care assistants and registered nurses – has proved controversial since it was first suggested in 2015 because of concerns it would lead to nursing on the cheap.